microsoft/codetour/README.md

 ##### Well-Known Commands

 In order to make it simpler to call common commands, CodeTour will prompt you with a list of well-known commands as soon as you type `command:` in a step comment.
-If you select an option, it will generates the respective markdown code, and include placeholders for any neccessary arguments.
-The following list explaisn the set of currently supported well-known commands:
+If you select an option, it will generates the respective markdown code, and include placeholders for any necessary arguments.
+The following list explains the set of currently supported well-known commands:

 - `Navigate to tour step` - Allows you to specify a tour step, that when clicked, will navigate the end-user to that step in the current tour.
 This can be useful for giving the end-user the option to skip ahead in the tour, or quickly reference previous steps.